syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.jpeg)

-### Setting Header for each child Window
+### Set Header for each child Window

-Docking Manger provides with an attached property called **Header** that can helps to set header for a child window.
+Docking Manger provides with an attached **Header** property that helps to set the header for a child window.
 Set the value as “Solution Explorer” for the first child and repeat the same procedure for the remaining children with values as "Toolbox", “Properties”, ”Output” and ”Start Page”.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" >